mjambon/vanity/README.md

 What is intuition?
 What are emotions?
 These are the type of questions that are often asked by those in the field of artificial cognition.
 Each author has their own model of cognition, but tend to reuse many common words while giving them narrower meanings.
-The meaning of words such as "intuition" or "emotion" require proper definitions.
+Words such as "intuition" or "emotion" require proper definitions before thinking of creating machines that exhibit such properties.
 For ease of communication, these definitions benefit from brevity and from a clear view of how they relate to each other.
 This is what this project proposes to solve.